-As we get closer to the end of the year, work meetings are shifting from planning over cups of coffee at a local café to celebrating grand achievements with flutes of Champagne at Auckland’s finest restaurants.
-The season of long lunches is upon us and we have rounded up our favourite hotspots to wine and dine at in the lead-up to the end of the year.
+As we inch closer to the end of the year, work meetings are shifting from planning over cups of coffee at a local café to celebrating grand achievements with flutes of champagne at Auckland’s finest restaurants.
+The season of long lunches is upon us and we have rounded up our favourite hotspots at which to wine and dine in the lead-up to the end of the year, into summer and beyond.

 Euro Bar & Restaurant

-This waterside establishment has been a favourite for as long as we can remember.
-There’s nothing quite like taking a seat in Euro Bar & Restaurant’s outdoor area and looking out onto Princes Wharf and the blue waters of Auckland harbour.
-Not only does this restaurant provide the most gorgeous tableau of the City, but the food and beverage offerings are enough to see us regularly head there for a long, luxurious lunch.
-Start with the Yellowtail Kingfish and the fresh crumpets with succulent slices of salmon, alongside a chilled rosé.
-When it comes to cocktails, we recommend the Andy Murray — a mixture of Beefeater 24 Gin, Martini Bianco, strawberry, basil, lemon and egg whites.
+This waterside establishment has been a favourite for as long as we can remember, a sentiment that has done nothing but increase since it re-opened after its highly-anticipated refresh.
+There’s nothing quite like taking a seat in Euro Bar & Restaurant’s outdoor area and looking out onto Princes Wharf and the blue waters of the harbour.
+Not only does this restaurant provide the most gorgeous tableau of the city, but the new food and beverage offerings pair themselves perfectly to the tradition of a long, luxurious lunch.

 Everybody wants an excuse to visit Herne Bay favourite Andiamo, and what better than a long lunch?
 This restaurant only gets better over the warmer months, especially if you’re lucky enough to grab a table outside in the sun.
 Whether you’re after some antipasti and Aperol or a full feast with never-ending pours of the finest drops, Andiamo has you covered.
 The beloved local’s lunch offering invites you to lunch like a local, with an entree, main (we’re partial to the spaghetti, prawn and crayfish bolognese) and a glass of wine for just $35.